lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 department of Biochemistry and a
 [principal investigator in the Cambridge Systems Biology Centre](https://www.sysbiol.cam.ac.uk/Investigators/laurent-gatto).

-My research focuses on the **reproducible** analysis and intepretation of high-throughput biological **data** and the development of statistical machine learning methods and **research software**.
+My research focuses on the **reproducible** analysis and interpretation of high-throughput biological **data** and the development of statistical machine learning methods and **research software**.